 The rise of mass tourism over the last decade

 Travel has changed dramatically over the last 10 years.
-While you might not think that anything revolutionary occurred, a number of things have affected how we travel.
+While you might not think that anything revolutionary occurred, several things have affected how we travel.
 All these elements ultimately contributed to overtourism.
 Don’t believe me?
 Let’s take a look.

 Flying became cheaper

 The rise of budget airlines enabled people to travel more frequently and cheaply.
 Short, weekend trips gained in popularity, especially in Europe.
 It became effortless to explore popular destinations at an affordable cost.
 What might have been a long-planned vacation has transformed into few short-haul trips over the year.
 This means more people taking advantage of deals and going places more frequently.